codemaestro25/NASAExplorer/README.md

 ## Known Issues

-### Chatbot Feature
-The chatbot feature was attempted but could not be fully implemented, if given more time can work on the same

 ### Mars Rover Photo API Limitations
 - Currently only fetching photos for the Curiosity rover
 - Attempts to fetch photos for Spirit and Opportunity rovers result in redirects
 - This is a known issue on NASA's API side, not a problem with the application

 ## Prerequisites

-- Node.js (version 16 or higher)
+- Node.js (version 17 or higher)
-- npm (comes with Node.js)
+- npm

 ## Installation